 Do all startup loans require warrants?

-No, not all startup loans require debt warrants in the agreement terms.
-There are startup investors who assume far less risk across their portfolios compared to venture investors, which means you can find debt financing solutions without warrants.
+No, not all startup loans come with warrants in their agreement terms.
+Look for established lenders who assume far less risk across their portfolios compared to venture firms — they will offer startup debt financing solutions without warrants.

-Our startup financing solutions are light-weight and non-dilutive for a reason: We pride ourselves on founder-friendly lending that's faster, easier, simpler, and more transparent than other options.
+Our startup financing solutions are straightforward and non-dilutive for a reason: We pride ourselves on founder-friendly lending that's faster, easier, simpler, and more transparent than other options.

 We aim to build lasting relationships on a foundation of trust.
 That starts with ensuring our expertise is complementary and we can provide funding that aligns with your short and long-term goals.
 We work with startups in our "sweet-spot" for growth, which not only minimizes our risk as a lender, but also eliminates any need to dilute your equity.
 Best of all, you and your founding team remain entirely in control of the business you've worked so hard to build.

-At Lighter Capital, we focus on helping young startups grow without giving away valuable equity.
+At Lighter Capital, we focus on helping young startups grow without taking away their valuable equity.
 Check out our non-dilutive debt financing solutions that can give you the runway you need to create new paths to a lucrative and successful exit.

 It's not that founders should never dilute or that dilution has no place in early-stage startup funding; it's that founders need to be mindful of when they dilute.